mmaxence/mmaxence.github.io/content/Experience/_index.md

 ##### Seoul - 2014 to present

 ## Currently
-I am currently the Product Design Lead at buzzvil as well as a Product Owner for our supply business.
+I am currently Product Design Lead at buzzvil as well as a Product Owner for our supply business.
 I handle a cross disciplinary team of 8 people and I am in charge of the performances of our supply products (Publishers).
 These new responsibilities came after being given a couple or PM roles over different mission teams.
 A great way for me to strengthen my business understanding and grow my management skills.
 I intentionally moved further away from product Design to better understand how product business works.
 In my quest to becoming a better product owner, I found Design methods to be extremely powerful tools.

 Now, let's get back in time.
 Here is how things worked out for me at buzzvil over these past 6 years.